Misfire All Cylinders on One Side of Engine | Bank 1 or 2

 Camshaft Position Sensor

-The camshaft position sensor detects the speed of well....the camshaft.
-This data is used by the ECU to adjust the timing, timing of spark, and fuel injection.
+The camshaft position sensor detects the speed of the well....the camshaft.
+The ECU uses this data to adjust the timing, timing of spark, and fuel injection.
 Having a bad CPS sensor can trigger misfire codes on one side of the engine.

-This gudie applies to all makes and model that utilize a V engine such as V6, V8, V10, V12.
-These engines are found on many makes including Acura, Audi, BMW, Honda, Toyota, Hyundai, Mercedes-Benz, Porsche, Subaru etc.
+This guide applies to all makes and models that utilize a V engine, such as V6, V8, V10, V12.
+These engines are found on many makes, including Acura, Audi, BMW, Honda, Toyota, Hyundai, Mercedes-Benz, Porsche, Subaru, etc.

-It doesn't apply to vehicles with four cylinder engine, inline 5 and 6 since these vehicles typically have only one catalytic converter.
-It will apply if your vehicle has two catalytic converters such as is the case with BMW inline six engines.
+It doesn't apply to vehicles with four-cylinder engines, inline 5 and 6, since they typically have only one catalytic converter.
+It will apply if your vehicle has two catalytic converters, such as is the case with BMW inline-six engines.